Novotel Hotel Hannover, Germany

 We knew it would be a big day, with the Gardens, Castle and the drive home, so we made sure to eat, eat, eat.

 I was very happy with hotel.
 The rooms were large, the customer service was great, and they had a kids zone.
 The beloved kids zone.

-I only have one negative; there isn’t a pool.
+If I had to pick a negative, it would be that there isn’t a pool.
 There is a spa, gym and other recreational areas, but no pool.
-For one nights stay, this isn’t a big deal, but for multiple nights…

 An excellent resource for planning all of Germany can we found with the Lonely Planet Germany Guide